amarantofelipe/amarantofelipe/README.md

 FULL STACK Developer & Software Tester
 --------------------------------------

-After graduate in Science Technology at high school of Naples (Galileo Ferraris).
-Anyway i studied as a self-taught more technologies for example: SwiftUI - Java - Spring - Selenium and other.
+After graduate in Science Technology at high school of Naples (Galileo Ferraris) while I studied as a self-taught more technologies for example: SwiftUI - Java - Spring - Selenium and other.
 Actually I search a work in IT industries.

 * 🌍  I'm based in Naples
 * ✉️  You can contact me at [felicemarano@icloud.com](mailto:felicemarano@icloud.com)